by Daniel Opacki

 These days when I see my taxi driver or my Myanmar friends inside my cab pray with cupped hands as we glide by Shwe Dagon, I wonder if they are praying as usual or are they, I wonder, adding an extra prayer for those buses to hit the road so that they can see Shwe Dagon.

-But Aunty, if you do have a halo, you must also walk on water.
+Surely there are worse things I can use to shame and blame you, Aunty.
+After all, you are a politician, and politicians take heat for many reasons.
+But, if you do have a halo, you must also walk on water.
 And if you can walk on water, would you mind to please walk on over to Pyay Road during this very wet season and move those buses away from the single greatest sight in any city in all of South East Asia?
 You can wave your magic wand, or give a swoosh of your magical hand, stomp your left foot three times and open up the view for all to see.
-No doubt when doing so, your tough cookie will glow!